ansys/pyaedt/doc/source/User_guide/mesh.rst

     glob_msh = ipk.mesh.global_mesh_region

 This object allows for the editing of global mesh settings through its `settings` property, which functions like a dictionary.
-For example:

 .. code:: python